shafiqshariff/echo-sonos/README.md

     If you get an error, it is most likely because Lambda cannot reach your local server.
 Make sure that you can reach your node-sonos-http-api server at the host name and port that are specified in the lambdaService/src/options.js file.

-##Connect your custom Alexa Skill to AWS Lambda
+##5.
+Connect your custom Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.
 2. Go back into the Alexa Skill console, open your skill, click "Skill Information", choose Lambda ARN and paste that ARN string in.
 3. You're good to go.